plotly/plotly.py/doc/python/renderers.md

 The default renderer that you see when you display `pio.renderers` might be different than what is shown here.
 This is because `plotly.py` attempts to autodetect an appropriate renderer at startup.
 You can change the default renderer by assigning the name of an available renderer to the `pio.renderers.default` property.
 For example, to switch to the `'browser'` renderer, which opens figures in a tab of the default web browser, you would run the following.

+!!! note

-> Note: Default renderers persist for the duration of a single session, but they do not persist across sessions.
+    Default renderers persist for the duration of a single session, but they do not persist across sessions.
 If you are working in an `IPython` kernel, this means that default renderers will persist for the life of the kernel, but they will not persist across kernel restarts.

 ```python
 import plotly.io as pio